Treating Sprained Ankles With Chiropractic Care, Acupuncture and K-Tape

 When performing your palpation and ROM of the involved sprained ankle, there are interesting motion patterns.
 Obviously, a swollen ankle will be difficult to move through its range.
 However, once the swelling has reduced or very early after the sprain, you generally find that inversion of the foot feels fairly normal, while eversion is limited and often painful on the lateral ankle, below the malleolus.
 Here are some suggestions on how you can treat the ankles:

-- Physiotherapy modalities: Electric muscle stim, acupuncture, and ice therapy are also viable treatment tools.
+- Physiotherapy modalities: Electric muscle stimulation, acupuncture, and ice therapy are also viable treatment tools.
 Depending on how acute, swollen and painful the ankle sprain is will determine which therapy you choose to use.
 These additional therapies will help the sprain heal much faster and get you back on your feet!

 - Adjustments: There are 26 bones of the foot.
 Realigning the bones in the ankle with the low for Activator or Arthrostim is an effective way to help the ankle heal properly.